| Home.. | Messier objects | Planetary Nebula | Asteroids | Variable Stars | Planets | ISS | Hummingbirds | Satellites |

 (Rhythm), and AMC-16.
 XM names their satellites, thus the "Rock",

 "Roll", and so on.
 All four are parked in geostationary orbits.
 AMC-16 is a A2100AX satellite, built by Lockheed Martin.
-It was lofted by an Atlas-5 from Cape Canaveral in 2004 and provides television and other communications services. |
+It was lofted by an Atlas-5 from Cape Canaveral in 2004 and provides television and other communications services.
+WHERE ARE THEY NOW?
+XM-1 was supposedly retired in 2016 and, depending on the source, has either been moved to a graveyard orbit around 39 West, or has been deorbited. |

 Cosmos